-Chapter 26.
+Chapter 28.
 Sending and Receiving Data with Storyboard IO

-The Storyboard IO API, formerly known as GREIO, provides a platform independent communication API that allows inter-task and inter-process queued message passing.
+The Storyboard IO API, formerly known as GREIO, provides a platform independent communication API that allows inter-task, inter-process and ip-network queued message passing.
 This is primarily used to allow external communication with a Storyboard application.